NitinRajput98/PythonVSJava-Data-Structures/README.md

 # PythonVSJava-Data-Structures
+## Task:-
-Comparing data structures in python and java
+Exploring similar data structures that are present in Java when compared to Python